mfitz/knacktorle/README.md

 ## Installing
-Using a Python virtual environment is
-[generally a good idea](https://towardsdatascience.com/why-you-should-use-a-virtual-environment-for-every-python-project-c17dab3b0fd0).
+Installing into a Python virtual environment is [generally a good idea](https://towardsdatascience.com/why-you-should-use-a-virtual-environment-for-every-python-project-c17dab3b0fd0).
-I highly recommend [PyEnv](https://github.com/pyenv/pyenv) for managing Python virtual environments, or you could go low tech and do something like:
+I highly recommend [PyEnv](https://github.com/pyenv/pyenv) for managing different Python versions and virtual environments, or you could go low tech and do something like:

 ```bash
  $ python3 -m venv venv